 There are times when you feel like throwing up, especially when traveling by car or when you eat too much.
 Medically it is termed as nausea, the feeling that you usually get before vomiting.
 But every time you feel nauseous, you may not necessarily vomit and it’s not always nausea that leads to vomiting.
 So what triggers nausea or vomiting?
 How often can you experience this feeling?
 Is it ok to feel nauseated or vomit when you are sick?
-When should you consult a doctor or when is it not okay to treat it by using antiemetics or home remedies.
+When should you consult a doctor for vomiting?
+When is it not okay to treat this common symptom by using antiemetics or home remedies?
 Read on to find out the answers to this common symptom.

 Medicines: It goes without saying that certain medicines can lead to nausea or vomiting.
 These include antibiotics, vitamins, birth control pills, analgesics, and antidepressants.
 So talk to your doctor if you feel nauseated after taking any medications as he might consider changing the medications.

-Alcohol: Excessive consumption of alcohol can make you throw up as anyone who has ever experienced a hangover might know how alcohol intake can lead to severe bouts of vomiting in some people.
+Alcohol: Excessive consumption of alcohol can make you throw up.
+Anyone who has ever experienced a hangover might know how alcohol intake can lead to severe bouts of vomiting in some people.

 It is also advised that you rush to a hospital if you spot any of these signs: